 as soon as they suspect a critter is in or trying to get in their home.
 Prevention and early detection will always lead to a more cost-effective process to remedy the situation and prevent any critter-related damage.

 If you suspect you have a critter in the home, don't go it alone.
 Sealing in a critter or their young inside your home is likely to result in more damage and cost more to fix.
 Call the professionals.

 How do the seasons affect wildlife activity in your area?

-Bats are definitely affected by season.
-(Spring - Fall).
-Rats and mice are all year round as are other mammals but removal becomes more complex during baby season.
+Bats are definitely affected by season, appearing in the spring and into fall.
+Rats and mice are year-round as are other mammals, but removal becomes more complex during breeding season.